Clay-foundation/model/docs/specification.md

 ## Model Architecture

-Clat is a Unet, with a modified ViT encoder down to embeddings, and a decoder to reconstruct the masked parts of the original image.
+Clay is a MAE, with a modified ViT encoder down to embeddings, and a decoder to reconstruct the masked parts of the original image.
 The loss function is the MSE between the original image and the reconstructed image.

 For details, check the source code [here](https://github.com/Clay-foundation/model/blob/v0.0.1/src/model_clay.py).